smcclab/smc-course/01-policies.md

 Any communication in this course will happen over one of two channels:

 1. your ANU email address
-2. the course slack channel (you will be added to this in this in the week 1 lecture)
+2. the course Teams channel (you will be added to this in this in the week 1 lecture)

 You are expected to check both of these channels regularly (you can set up notifications if it helps).
 "I didn't see the message" is never an acceptable